erlang/otp/lib/ssh/doc/ssh_app.md

   - none
   - zlib@openssh.com

-The following compression algorithm is disabled by default:
+The following compression algorithm is deprecated and disabled by default:

 - (zlib)